-2.1 The number or proportion of LEP persons serviced or encountered in the eligible service population..
+2.1 The number or proportion of LEP persons serviced or encountered in the eligible service population.

-The MPO staff reviewed the U.S. Census Bureau's 2009 American Community Survey and determined that 18,097 persons in the MPO Study Area [5.9% of the population] speak a language other than English.
-Of those persons in the MPO Study Area, 3,287 persons [1.1%] have limited English proficiency; that is, they speak English "not well" or "not at all".
-In the MPO Study Area, of those persons with limited English proficiency, 2,123 speak Spanish, 758 speak Asian and Pacific Island language, 390 speak other Indo-European languages other than Spanish, and 13 speak other languages.
+The MPO staff reviewed the U.S. Census Bureau's 2013 American Community Survey and determined that 23,394 persons (5 years old and over) in the MPO Study Area [7% of the population] speak a language other than English at home.
+Of those persons in the MPO Study Area, 4,114 persons [1.23%] have limited English proficiency; that is, they speak English "not well" or "not at all".
+In the MPO Study Area, of those persons with limited English proficiency, 2,922 speak Spanish, 764 speak Asian and Pacific Island language, 346 speak other Indo-

+European languages other than Spanish, and 82 speak other languages.